BenjaminPoilve/MiniChord/documentation/docs/assembly.md

 ![all components](./ressources/all_components.jpg "all components")

+To avoid any screw breakage, please follow closely the following instruction:

+* Use a adequately sized screwdriver.
+In particular, if you screwdriver slips, it might strip the screw and make the assembly impossible;
+* Pre-tap the holes on the top shell.
+To do that, use one of the three _small_ screw.
+Simply fully screw it into each one of the hole, then take it out.
+Repeat for each of the six holes.
+Do not use one of the long screw for that step.
+* Then pre-insert all of the long screw into the six corresponding holes on the bottom shell.
+This is simply to ensure the screw head fits all the way to the bottom of the holes.
+Sometimes due to print tolerances this is a tight fit, so push it in with the screwdriver, then take it out.

+Now to the assembly itself :

 First install the PCB in the bottom shell.
 Secure the PCB with the three small screws.
 Be sure to not overtighten the screws: once you feel a resistance, it is enough.